How to select an objective function using information theory: Introduction

 Consider a cosmological model or a global climate model.
-Clearly, there is no definite or singular utility for such models; nevertheless, we consider them to be of immense societal importance and value.
+Such models have no definite or singular utility, yet we consider them to be of immense societal importance and value.
 Instead, we can adopt the information-theoretic paradigm, and try to minimize the model's uncertainty in a general sense.
 In practice, this is done by minimizing the information loss \cite<sometimes referred to as K-L information loss after>[]{Kullback_1951} measured against a set of reference observations.
-In other words, the ultimate objective in the information-theoretic paradigm is to minimize uncertainty.
+The ultimate objective in this paradigm is to minimize general uncertainty (and maximize information).
+However, this can also be adapted to the value-based paradigm to minimize uncertainty in a particular application of a model.
+Case in point, we will demonstrate how to select the best general performance metric for a particular model.

 So why not always adopt the information-theoretic approach?
-Invariably there are practical reasons to deviate, so we take a less extreme stance: Even state-of-the-art scientific models rely heavily on ``folk wisdom'' \cite<i.e., a substantial amount of model-development lore has developed through trial and error rather than following some overarching theory;>{Wolfram_2023}.
-Some of that wisdom is probably well-founded, some is not, and information theory can help to distinguish between the two.
-Much of the ``best practice'' and ``folk wisdom'' that modelers understand intuitively have foundations in information theory, such as the use of cross-validation to mitigate overfitting \cite{Hastie_2009_ESLII} or the gradual replacement of mean squared error, which was popular within machine learning in the 1980s and 1990s, with cross-entropy losses and the principle of maximum likelihood \cite{Goodfellow_2016}. }
+Invariably there are practical reasons to deviate: Information is exceedingly difficult to measure.
+In practice, we always approximate it, but that hardly detracts from its utility as a guiding scientific framework.
+Even state-of-the-art scientific models rely heavily on ``folk wisdom'' \cite<i.e., substantial amount of model-develop\-ment lore that developed ad hoc rather than following some overarching theory;>{Wolfram_2023}.
+Some of that wisdom is probably well-founded; some is not; and information theory---as well as the related fields of probability theory and algorithmic information theory---helps distinguish between the two.
+For example, much of the ``best practice'' and ``folk wisdom'' that modelers understand intuitively have foundations in information theory, including using cross-validation to mitigate over\-fitting \cite{Hastie_2009_ESLII} or the gradual replacement of mean squared error, which was popular within machine learning in the 1980s and 1990s, with cross-entropy losses and the principle of maximum likelihood \cite{Goodfellow_2016}.